Inist-CNRS/node-csv-string/README.md

 [![Build Status](https://secure.travis-ci.org/touv/node-csv-string.png?branch=master)](http://travis-ci.org/touv/node-csv-string)

-It's a collection of javascript tools (parse/stringify) for CSV strings.
-It can work row by row.
+Parse and Stringify for CSV strings.
+It's like JSON object but for CSV.
+It can also work row by row.
-Unlike many other similar modules, it works correctly with fields containing newlines (including on the first line)
+And, if can parse strings, it can be use to parse files or streams too.

 ## Contributors